Frequently Asked Questions

 Do I have to stay on campus during Orientation?

 Residents will be given their room assignments at arrival on campus the first day of Orientation.
 Commuters have the option of staying over for both nights of Orientation to enjoy the social events; please contact your Orientation Coordinators at firstname.lastname@example.org for more information regarding the sleepover.

 What are Orientation Coordinators, Captains and Leaders?

-Orientation Coordinators are three student representatives from Fordham College at Lincoln Center that design and implement comprehensive programs.
+Orientation Coordinators are two student representatives from Fordham College at Lincoln Center that design and implement comprehensive programs.
 They are selected to assist new students in a successful adjustment to Fordham’s academic, extracurricular, spiritual, and social life.
 They not only design programs and create newsletters but also train the Orientation Captains and Leaders and inspire them to go forth and set the world on fire.

 These students have gone through an intense selection and training process in order to prepare for their roles in:

 • Preparing the new students for Fordham life

 • Answering questions from parents and new students

 • Being a friend and role model for the new students for the next four years